Sinéad O’Connor, Irish singer behind ‘Nothing Compares 2 U’ and more, dead at 56, Irish media says - Local News 8

 Sinéad O’Connor, Irish singer behind ‘Nothing Compares 2 U’ and more, dead at 56, Irish media says

-(CNN) — Irish singer Sinéad O’Connor, who became as well known for her remarkable music as her personal life, has died, according to RTE, Ireland’s public broadcaster.
+(CNN) — Irish singer Sinéad O’Connor, who became as well known for her remarkable music as her personal struggles, has died, according to RTE, Ireland’s public broadcaster.
 She was 56.

-The news of her death was confirmed by RTE, who shared a family statement:

 “It is with great sadness that we announce the passing of our beloved Sinéad.
 Her family and friends are devastated and have requested privacy at this very difficult time.”